jessvb/Example_App_Inventor_Extension/README.md

 2. cd into `appinventor-sources\appinventor`, and run `ant extensions`.
 This generates the .aix file.
 3. Find the .aix file in `appinventor-sources\appinventor\components\build\extensions`.
 4. Upload the .aix file to [MIT App Inventor](http://appinventor.mit.edu/explore/)
+5. The extension should appear underneath "Extension" in the Palette.
+Drag the extension into the "Viewer".
+It should now appear underneath "Non-visible components" in the Viewer.
-5. Use the extension block that appears to create cool apps!
+6. Go to the "blocks" page and use the extension block that appears underneath your sceen name to create cool apps!